lylaw27/blockchain-java/README.md

 # Proof of Work Blockchain in Java

 ## Overview

-This project implements a Proof of Work (PoW) blockchain in Java with the following key features:
+A full-featured Proof of Work (PoW) blockchain implementation in Java, designed for learning and experimentation.
+This project demonstrates modern blockchain principles including:

+- Mining with transaction fee prioritization
+- Transaction validation via P2PKH
+- UTXO transaction model
+- Comprehensive block validation
+- Mempool for transaction management
 - Peer-to-peer communication using gRPC between nodes
-- Mempool for transaction management
-- UTXO model for processing transactions
-- Transaction validation via P2PKH (Pay To Public Key Hash)
-- Comprehensive block validation
-- Consensus mechanism based on PoW (Proof Of Work)
-- Nodes with mining capabilities to extract transactions with highest fees
+- Use of multithreading to process mining and network requests concurrently
-- Chain reorganization handling
+- Robust chain reorganization handling
-- Blockchain Explorer (Frontend Project) to view the current state of the blockchain
+- Blockchain Explorer (Frontend Project) to enquire the current state of the blockchain

 ## Features